8 Ways to Protect Seniors from Financial Fraud and Scams

 As a caregiver, you can help the seniors in your life avoid fraud and financial scams.

-You can start by having a discussion about common scams and ways that seniors can protect themselves.
+You can start by discussing common scams and how seniors can protect themselves.

-You could also help them visit their bank, financial adviser, or a lawyer to get more advice.
+You could also help them visit their bank, financial adviser, or lawyer for additional advice.

-Encourage senior family members to ask for details in writing before engaging in any financial transactions.
+Encourage senior family members to request written details before engaging in any financial transactions.
 Then, have them take those written details to their lawyer or financial advisor for a second opinion.

 1. Stay involved in their life